-The Nsight suite of developer tools provide insightful tracing, debugging, profiling, and other analyses to optimize your high-performance applications across NVIDIA GPUs, and CPUs including x86, Arm and Power architectures.
+The Nsight suite of developer tools provides insightful tracing, debugging, profiling, and other analyses to optimize your high-performance applications across NVIDIA GPUs, and CPUs including the x86, Arm, and Power architectures.

-This ‘feature reveal’ blog will detail the support additions and enhancements to the following tools:
+This post details the support additions and enhancements to the following tools:

 - Nsight Systems

-- Including support for MPI, OpenACC (see example below), and OpenMP, as well as improvement in the CLI, and complex data mining capabilities
+- Including support for MPI, OpenACC (see the example later in this post), and OpenMP, as well as improvement in the CLI, and complex data mining capabilities

 - Nsight Compute